Deterministic Matching versus Probabilistic Matching

 Regular tuning is key, more so with Probabilistic than Deterministic methodology.
 This is due to the nature of Probabilistic, where it takes into account the frequency of the occurrence of a particular data value against all the values in that data element for the entire population.
 Even if there is no new Source System, locale, or line of business, the Probabilistic methodology requires tuning on a regular basis.

 It is therefore prudent to also consider the time and effort required for the on-going match tuning when making a decision on which methodology to use.
+A consulting services firm will help you identify these things early on.

 So, which is better, Deterministic Matching or Probabilistic Matching?
 The question should actually be: ‘Which is better for you, for your specific needs?’
 Your specific needs may even call for a combination of the two methodologies instead of going purely with one.